bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 #### Reward update transition
 Ensures that:
-- the current reward will be recalculated if the current slot algorithm allows it
+- The current reward will be recalculated if the current slot algorithm allows it
-- the current reward will not b recalculated if the current slot algorithm disallows it
+- The current reward will not be recalculated if the current slot algorithm disallows it
-- that if the current reward has already been calculated, the state will not update
+- If the current reward has already been calculated, the state will not update

 #### New epoch transition
 Depends on: